rundfunk47/stinsen/README.md

 * Routers are specialized using the coordinator instead of the route.
 * Minor changes to functions and variable names.
 * Coordinators need to be marked as final.
+* ViewCoordinatable has been removed and folded into NavigationCoordinatable.
+Use multiple `@Root`s and switch between them using `.root()` to get the same functionality.

 # License 📃